KetlinMorgan/Study/README.md

-# Pythontutor
+# Study
-A couple of tutorial tasks from Pythontutor
+A couple of tutorial tasks from Pythontutor, Stepik and Tinkoff